 Cruising Guide to the Nova Scotia Coast

 This guide, first published in 1952 and continuously updated, covers the Fundy shore all the way around to include Cape Breton, Northumberland, Prince Edward Island, and the Iles de Madeleines.
-The current edition was published in February 2014.
-Wilson Fitt is the current editor for this guide.
+Largely the work of Wilson Fitt, the current edition is being published in February 2019.
+Jim Watson will be the editor going forward for this guide.
 Check here for annual updates.

 The Cruising Guide to Newfoundland